Placebo Isn't a Quitting Method

 It's why smoking cessation clinical trial research is nearly void of scientific integrity.
 It's why most calling themselves researchers are little more than glorified nicotine salesmen.

-We've now seen more than 200 placebo-controlled smoking cessation NRT, bupropion, and varenicline studies when nearly all agree that placebo affords study participants the worst possible odds of success.
+We've now seen hundreds of placebo-controlled smoking cessation studies involving NRT, bupropion, varenicline, and now even combination-drug designs, when nearly all agree that placebo affords study participants the worst possible odds of success.[6][10]

-Why?
+Yes, it's fair to add bait and switch to the central abuse.
+Placebo use continues.
+But why?
 Industry research is about the quest for corporate profits and satisfied shareholders.
-I'm convinced that pharma is fully aware of the facts I've just shared and intentionally exploits them.
+I'm convinced that pharma and the broader nicotine industry are fully aware of the facts I've just shared and intentionally exploit them.

-How many participants assigned to placebo in upcoming studies are facing their final cessation opportunity before experiencing a smoking-induced heart attack, stroke, or being diagnosed with terminal cancer or emphysema?
+How many participants assigned to placebo in ongoing cessation studies, or steered into transfer studies instead of nicotine freedom, are facing their final confidence opportunity before experiencing a smoking-induced heart attack, stroke, or being diagnosed with terminal cancer or emphysema?
+What about research ethics?

 Also, in pitting cessation products against each other, unless a tie, one product wins and the other loses.